 Internal governance and control

-One of the tasks of Stena AB’s Corporate Governance function is to ensure that the operations are conducted in a responsible and efficient way.
+One of the tasks of Stena AB´s Corporate Governance function is to ensure that the operations are conducted in a responsible and efficient way.
 One aspect is to ensure a common approach through the governing documents within the Group.
-Another task is to support the business areas in dealing with the ever growing demands for corporate governance and compliance, as well as the increasing information security threats.
+Another task is to support the business areas in dealing with the ever growing demands for corporate governance and regulatory compliance.

+In the White Book, Stena AB’s CEO and principal owner has formulated the principles, convictions and fundamental values that apply to all the Group’s companies.
 Each business unit is responsible for its own profitability, but there are also a number of common denominators for conduct within the Group.
-In the White Book, the principles, beliefs and fundamental values applying to all companies in the Stena AB Group are to be found.
-Besides Stena’s vision, mission and business idea, this sets out shared success factors and describes the Group’s values.
-To ensure long-term value creation, the focus is not only on financial earnings; the goal is also to work for the next generation and contribute to lasting change.
+Besides Stena´s vision, mission and business idea, the White Book sets out shared success factors and describes the Group’s values.
+To ensure long-term value creation, the focus is not only on financial earnings; the goal is also to work forthe next generation and to contribute to lasting change.

-The ninth edition of the White Book was published in 2019.
+The tenth edition of the White Book was published in 2023.
+The White Book

 Code of Conduct